-Other than the tuning scripts listed below, try to avoid online advice unless its via mysql.com* OR references directly Oracle’s MySQL documentation.
+Other than the tuning scripts listed below, try to avoid online advice unless its via mysql.com* OR those that reference directly Oracle’s MySQL documentation.
 You will notice that both blog posts linked to just above references and/or quotes MySQL’s docs.
 The bottom line is, there’s a ton of conflicting advice and opinions online.
 I guess my advice here should be to always crosscheck your config changes with MySQL’s official documentation.
 That includes everything I say here.
-In fact, when venturing to change MySQL’s defaults, unless you can bet your house or car on your proposed changes, its best to leave the default settings unless you have a basis for modifications.
+In fact, when venturing to change MySQL’s defaults, it’s best to leave the default settings unless you have a basis for modifications.
 When there’s doubt… stick with defaults.
-As for changes, always base your changes on benchmarks, comparisons and time-tested firsthand data.
+Always base your changes on benchmarks, comparisons and time-tested firsthand data.

 Selecting MySQL Storage Engine